-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: CLO1 Describe multivariable calculus to explain physical situations C2 PLO1 CLO2 Use Vector calculus and curvilinear coordinate system to solve relevant engineering problems С3 PLO2 REMARK S (if any):
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the en d of the course, the student will be able to: CLO1 Describe multivariable calculus to explain physical situations C2 PLO1 CLO2 Use Vector calculus and curvilinear coordinate system to solve relevant engineering problems С3 PLO2